The First Year

 In order to gain access to the process leading toward a doctorate, a PhD candidate at the University of Amsterdam must hold a Dutch Master degree or doctoraal diploma.
 If you obtained your prior degree outside of the Netherlands, you will need to request exemption from these requirements.

 You can be exempted if the degree you hold is found to be equivalent.
 In order to determine this, you will have to submit an official request for exemption to the Doctorate Board.
+This does, however, not mean that you should have to contact the Doctorate Board yourself: please send this request to the ILLC PhD office (see email address below) so we can make sure that the dean's signature is included.

 More information and the official form to use can be found on the UvA webpage of the doctoral programme on admission.